 The 1% AEP and 1% AEP + climate change outlines are displayed over page in Figure 4-8.
 Results show a large impact of climate change in the southern part of the settlement in the Woodfield Manor area and extending across the soccer ground.
 This area sensitive to climate change is currently zoned primarily for agriculture and open space and recreation with some of the extent over existing residential housing.
-The latter highly vulnerable development should be subject to a climate change sensitivity study taking into account as-built FFLs/ground levels to assess the future risk to the site.
+The latter highly vulnerable development a low point of 48.5mOD in the south east and a maximum elevation of 53mOD in the north west.
+Proposed FFLs range, with aAll FFLs are above 49mOD which is at least 2.79m above the predicted 0.1% AEP flood levels of 46.21mOD.
+The site The latter highly vulnerable development should be further subject to a climate change sensitivity study taking into account as-built FFLs/ground levels to assess the future risk to the site.